Introduction to RxJS and Observables

 Working with Observables

-Let's take a look at a few examples on creating and subscribing to Observables.
+Let’s look at some examples of creating and subscribing to Observables.

-Observables can be created from single and multiple values, starting from a single string to an array of values, events - such as a button click, to a promise or even by manually creating them:
+Observables can be created from all sorts of things: a single string, an array of values, events (like a button click), a promise, or built by hand:

 const Rx = require('rxjs/Rx');